 Sometime in the 1860s, Malinda Jordan died.
 Jordan grieved, and eventually met Cynthia Adams and remarried.
 They had five children together, bringing the total number of children raised in his house to eleven.

-In 1978, the Church of the Nazarene sold the Jordan House and its property to the West Des Moines Historical Society, which enthusiastically renovated and restored it to its present status as a period museum.
-The Historical Society liked the house so much that they moved their organizational headquarters into the Jordan House as well.
+In 1978, the Church sold the Jordan House and its property to the West Des Moines Historical Society, which enthusiastically renovated and restored it to its present status as a period museum.
+The Historical Society liked the house so much that they moved their organizational headquarters into it as well.

 HISTORY OF MANIFESTATIONS

-St. James Hotel NM (A little son of the Innkeeper ran into a pot of hot water and died of his burns).
+St. James Hotel, NM (A young son of the Innkeeper ran into a pot of hot water and died of his burns).

-Whaley House CA (A little neighbor girl strangled in the clothesline out in the yard of the Whaley House).
+Whaley House, CA (A little neighbor girl strangled herself in the clothesline in the yard of the Whaley House).

 Jordan House, IA (One of Jordan’s children died when she broke her neck in a fall.
 Three year old Eda was sliding down the bannister and fell off).